trozware/troznet/_posts/2012-02-09-time-in-words-available-in-the-app-store.md

 guid: /?p=62
 permalink: /time-in-words-available-in-the-app-store/
 tags:
-  - Time in Words
+  - time in words
-  - iOS
+  - ios
 ---
 Time In Words is now available at the App Store.